 Is having an eating disorder a coming of age story?

 Dan Misener’s mission is important.
-Growing up I saw movies about overcoming drug addiction (Trainspotting), alcoholism (When a Man Loves a Woman), divorce (Kramer vs. Kramer) and so many other challenges that touch young people.
+Growing up pre-internet, I saw movies about overcoming drug addiction (Trainspotting), alcoholism (When a Man Loves a Woman), divorce (Kramer vs. Kramer) and so many other challenges that touch young people.
 But I never came across a movie, TV show or book about a person who had a complicated relationship with food.
 And that made me feel alone.